KeithG33/ChessBot-Battleground/README.md

 If you have your own pgn files and want to make your own dataset, the PyTorch dataset should work with those as well.
 The moves and results are loaded from each game in the PGN file
 ## 🧠 Training

 A `ChessTrainer` class can be used to train ChessBot models.
 The trainer splits the data loading and training into rounds and epochs.
 Each round will sample a new subset of `cfg.dataset.size_train` files, and then perform epochs on this subset.

-**ChessTrainer**
-- HuggingFace's `accelerate` for easy access to mixed precision, compilation, gradient clipping, gradient accumulation, etc.
+The class utilizes HuggingFace's `accelerate` for easy access AMP, torch.compile,  gradient clipping, gradient accumulation, etc. Check out [`chessbot/train/config.yaml`](chessbot/train/config.yaml) for a list and description of the available options
-- Warmup LR scheduling and decay (linear or cosine)
-- Validation frequency in iterations
-- Optional logging to wandb

 Here's a somewhat realistic example of using it: